Has anyone found a natural, organic daily shampoo and/or conditioner that works well with hard water? Our hair is so dull. Thanks.

 By Jean from MS

 Hard water is alkaline, as is baking soda, so I'm not sure that idea is the right one for TX Hill country.
 Vinegar or lemon juice might help.
 When I was a kid with very long hair, I forgot to take conditioner on a visit to a farm in Iowa.
 My hair seized up and all stuck together after rinsing.
-I was in a teen-age panic.
-My aunt gave me some lemon juice to mix in a cup of water, and it worked a miracle.

 I live in East Texas and have impossibly hard well water.
 I tried all the clarifying shampoos, baking soda, vinegar, and Dawn dishwashing liquid.
 I have very long hair, which adds to the problem.
 I found a shampoo at Sally's Beauty Supply by Ion that's simply called Hard Water Shampoo.
 It's more expensive than store brand shampoo, but it actually works, and you can use it daily to prevent any buildup.
 It takes a very small amount to clean your hair.